 Frequently Asked Questions

-What does a sport psychologist do?
+What does a sport and performance psychologist do?

-Fundamentally, sport and Exercise psychologists should seek to apply psychological knowledge, skills and expertise within the context of sport, exercise and performance.
+Fundamentally, sport and exercise psychologists should seek to apply psychological knowledge, skills and expertise within the context of sport, exercise and performance.
 In terms of what the minimum standards are that sport and exercise psychologists need to conform to, specific guidance can be found on the Health and Care Professions Council (HCPC) website (link below).
 The HCPC also keep a register of all individuals who are legally able to practice as sport and exercise psychologists in the UK.

 Initial meeting (to discuss the potential of the proposed consultancy) either face-to-face or online: £ Free